-The gorilla crab, an uninvited visitor to the aquarium that many aquarists face.
+The gorilla crab is an uninvited visitor to many aquariums that aquarists encounter.
 This crab is a nuisance and considered a pest of the corals, as they destroy corals and live rocks with their strong claws.

-If you are reading this article, it indicates that you have encountered the gorilla crab in your aquarium and are unsure of what to do.
+If you’re reading this, you’ve found a gorilla crab in your aquarium and don’t know what to do.
 You may also wish to pet the crabs or learn more about them so that you can be cautious in the future.
 Keep reading this article; you’ll know everything about the gorilla crab.

 Quick overview of gorilla crabs